No products in the cart.

 Ahh, summer nights….don’t ever end!
 I’m already getting nostalgic over our long summer nights fading into fall, making way for chilly autumn mornings.
-The hum of cicadas and heavy, slow air makes it hard to leave the porch at night.
-I just want to sit still and soak it all in, which is how I ended up spending my Sunday night putting together this cool flameless DIY lantern.
+The hum of cicadas and heavy, slow air make it hard to leave the porch at night.
+I just want to sit still and soak it all in, which is how I spent my Sunday night putting together this cool flameless DIY lantern.

-A little nod to summer camp days gone by, this DIY lantern craft is a super cute upcycled project & kids’ art activity all rolled into one!
-It’s useful, made from simple recycled items, is kid-safe, and has a fun modern look – basically all of my favorite things.
-And unlike most paper lanterns, it’s waterproof (perfect for a diy garden decoration)!
-If you have a peanut butter jar and a disposable plastic (or paper!) bowl you can make this recycled lantern too…
+A little nod to summer camp days gone by, this functional DIY lantern craft is a super cute upcycled project & kids’ art activity all rolled into one!
+It’s useful, made from simple recycled items, is kid-safe, and glows with timeless charm (all of my favorite things).

-For a fall twist on easy lanterns, visit our black cat paper bag lanterns for a festive set of DIY paper luminaries that are the purrr-fect front porch decor for trick-or-treat.
+For a fall twist on easy lanterns, visit our black cat paper bag lanterns for a festive set of DIY paper luminaries that are the purr-fect front porch decor for trick-or-treat.

-To make your own recycled DIY lantern you’ll need:
+To make your own recycled DIY kids lantern, you’ll need:

 BASIC SUPPLIES: